magemello/adf-automation-qa/README.md

 You can send the link to your fork at mario.romano@alfresco.com.
 Feel free to attach also your cv and a link to your linkedin profile.

+### Starter
+The framework has already been setup in the /starter folder, please add your teest case in the spec.js file.

 ### Some info about protractor
 * https://github.com/angular/protractor
 * https://blog.cloudboost.io/building-your-first-tests-for-angular5-with-protractor-a48dfc225a75